hyperfriendly/spec/README.md

 ##Links

 A hyperfriendly+json object MAY contain a _links object.
-If present, this object MUST contain at least one link.
+If present, this object MUST contain at least one rel containing one or more links.
+If a rel contains a single link it MUST be represented as an JSON object.
+If a rel contains multiple links it MUST be represented as a JSON array.

 A link MUST contain a href which can be an absolute or a releative URI.

 ```javascript
 {